terra-money/docs/docs/develop/module-specifications/spec-mint.md

 Terra's mint module inherits from the Cosmos SDK's [`mint`](https://docs.cosmos.network/master/modules/mint/) module.
 This document is a stub and covers mainly important Terra-specific notes about how it is used.
 :::

 The mint module is in charge of the creation of new Luna through minting.
-At the begining of every block, new Luna is released by the mint module and sent to
+At the begining of every block, new Luna is released by the mint module and sent to the fee collector account to be distributed to stakers as rewards.

+The current inflation rate is set to a fixed 7% annual inflation.

+## Variable rate

+The mint module also allows for a variable inflation rate to be used.
+While the current rate is fixed, these parameters can be changed through a governance vote.
+The following outlines the variable inflation logic.

+Variable inflation logic is designed to:
+- Allow for a flexible inflation rate determined by market demand targeting a particular bonded-stake ratio.

+Affect a balance between market liquidity and staked supply.

+To best determine the appropriate market rate for inflation rewards, a moving change rate is used.
+The moving change rate mechanism ensures that if the percentage bonded is either over or under the goal percentage-bonded, the inflation rate will adjust to further incentivize or disincentivize being bonded, respectively.
+Setting the goal percentage-bonded at less than 100% encourages the network to maintain some non-staked tokens, which helps to provide some liquidity.

+It works in the following ways:

+If the inflation rate is below the goal percentage-bonded, the inflation rate increases until a maximum value is reached.

+If the goal percentage-bonded (67% in Cosmos-Hub) is maintained, the inflation rate stays constant.

+If the inflation rate is above the goal percentage-bonded, the inflation rate decreases until a minimum value is reached.

 ## Parameters